 Nothing is worse than having an amazing product with great demand and then failing to successfully meet that demand.
 This happens more frequently than you can imagine, so work hard to avoid this!
 Apple has been rumored to create artificial shortages to increase customer appetite, but I suggest you wait for your company to reach USD 2 trillion in the market cap before trying this strategy.

 As a product manager, during the growth phase, you will need to:

-Grab market share as quickly as possible by pulling out all the stops: new features, advertising, marketing campaigns, adoption, and leveraging available distribution channels
+- Grab market share as quickly as possible by pulling out all the stops: new features, advertising, marketing campaigns, adoption, and leveraging available distribution channels

-Keep an eye on competing products and optimizing the price to ensure your product remains competitive while protecting your margins
+- Keep an eye on competing products and optimizing the price to ensure your product remains competitive while protecting your profit margins

 The beginning of the maturity phase of the product life cycle is marked by a reduction in the rate of growth.
 At this stage of the life cycle, sales grow very slowly or reach a plateau.
 The maturity stage is typically the longest phase for most successful products, and many of the products that you currently use are most likely to be in the maturity phase.